College Transfer Center

 Graduation: All students seeking the Bachelor of Arts Degree must complete one year (through 123) of college-level foreign language prior to graduation from CWU.
 Students who transfer to CWU with a DTA and pursue a Bachelor of Science, Bachelor of Music, Bachelor of Fine Arts or Bachelor of Arts in Education degrees do not have to meet the foreign language requirement.

 Eastern Washington University

-Graduation: Foreign language is an exit requirement for all Bachelor of Arts degrees except: BA Business, BA Education and BFA (Bachelors of Fine Arts).
+Graduation: Foreign language is an exit requirement for all Bachelor of Arts degrees except: BA Business, BA Education and Bachelors of Fine Arts (BFA).
 Foreign language is not a requirement for any BS degree.

 The Evergreen State College

-Transfer students who have completed the AA/AS are not required to take any foreign language.
-If they are transferring with fewer than 40 transferable credits, however, they must have completed 2 years of foreign language in high school (or through 122 at college-level).
+Transfer students who have completed the AA or AS are not required to take any foreign language.
+If they are transferring with fewer than 40 transferable credits, however, they must have completed two years of foreign language in high school, or through 122 at college-level.

 Graduation: In addition to meeting the entrance requirement in foreign language students in the College of Arts and Sciences must meet additional foreign language requirements.
 Please contact advisor for requirements.